- 1 Purpose

 4.4 Responsibilities of Category 4 Delegates

-- Where necessary, to mediate any disputes that might arise as an outcome of the implementation of this policy and procedure in their areas of responsibility.
+- Where necessary, to mediate any disputes that might arise as an outcome of the implementation of this Procedure in their areas of responsibility.

 4.5 Restricted areas